MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/linked-server-cannot-be-created.md

 ---
 title: Linked server couldn't be created after moving on-premises SQL Server to Azure
-description: This article provides a resolution to a problem when a linked server can't be created after you migrate on-premises SQL Server. ms.date: 03/22/2024
+description: This article provides a resolution to a problem when a linked server can't be created after you migrate on-premises SQL Server to Azure. ms.date: 03/22/2024
 author: prmadhes-msft
 ms.author: prmadhes